-I am an introvert.
-One of many introverts that struggle to fit into an extroverted society.
+I am an introvert—one of many introverts struggling to fit into an extroverted society.

-In fact, I am so introverted at times that I am surprised I love travelling so much because there are days that I celebrate simply because I don’t have to leave the house.
+I am so introverted at times; I am surprised I love travelling so much because there are days that I celebrate not having to leave the house.

-I am learning a lot, and I find this book fascinating, maybe you will too.
+I am learning a lot, and I find the book fascinating, maybe you will too.

-I also love to cook, nothing fancy mind, but certainly tasteful and I love staying in apartments and cooking up a storm.
+I also love to cook, nothing fancy, but tasty, and I love staying in apartments and cooking up a storm when travelling.

-I love good conversations, getting to know new people and hearing stories both about them and the places they live.
+Now I like exploring new destinations, good conversations, getting to know new people and listening to their stories.
 Other people’s way of life intrigues me.

 Does any of this sound familiar?

 You’re travelling with friends.
 You are in a crowded place surrounded by tourists.
 Your friends are searching for a bar where they can enjoy a few cocktails and then they’ll be looking for somewhere to dance the night away.

 I couldn’t work out why I didn’t enjoy that sort of thing.
 Don’t get me wrong; I went along most of the time because frankly, I was scared of being left on my own.

 But what would I have preferred to do?
-Get out of the crowd, find a small quiet bar, sit somewhere in a corner, up the back and sit with a few close friends, or even by myself, and enjoy the peace and quiet and a good conversation
+Get out of the crowd, find a small quiet bar, sit somewhere in a corner, preferably up the back with a few close friends and enjoy a good conversation

-Maybe you have heard these phrases before – “You’re so boring”, “You’re so quiet, you never say anything”, “Is something wrong, you’re not talking/dancing?”
+Maybe you have heard these phrases, “You’re so boring”, “You’re so quiet, you never say a thing”, “Is something wrong, you’re not talking/dancing?”

-I have even had someone tell me that when they first met me, they thought I was a snob because I was so quiet.
+I had someone tell me that when they first met me, they thought I was a snob because I was quiet.

-In fact, about half the population are introverts.
+About half the population are introverts.
 It doesn’t feel like it.
-But in a society that has become increasingly extroverted, it can feel like we are overlooked by all the extroverts jumping around the place trying to be seen and heard (sorry for the slight dig).
+But in a society that has become increasingly extroverted, it can feel like we are overlooked.
+By all the extroverts jumping around the place trying to be seen and heard (sorry, not so slight dig).

-So what happens when introverts go travelling, and they feel compelled to see all the big ticket tourist places on their list?
+So what happens when introverts go travelling, and they feel compelled to see all the significant tourist places on their list?

-I used to think I was lazy, that I just didn’t have the stamina that others did.
+I used to think I was lazy, that I didn’t have the stamina others did.

-Finally, after years of trying to keep up with others, or thinking I was wasting my time travelling did I finally work out what works for me.
+Finally, after years of trying to keep up with others, or thinking I was wasting my time travelling, I worked out what works for me.

-Now I attract other like-minded people to travel with, and suddenly all seems right in the world.
+Now I attract other like-minded travellers, and suddenly all seems right in the world.

-We are drained by too much interaction with the outside world.
+We become drained by too much interaction.
 It doesn’t mean we can’t interact or don’t enjoy it.
 Far from it.
 We may just need to follow it up with some downtime.

 8 Things for all Introverts to consider before travelling

-Often they chose the cheapest hotel and say, “Well it’s not like we’re spending time in our room”.
+Often they chose the cheapest hotel saying, “Well it’s not like we’re spending time in our room”.

 Wrong!
 I am!